Anglo-Saxon paganism: Built structures

-No cultic building has survived from the early Anglo-Saxon period, and nor do we have a contemporary illustration or even a clear description of such a structure.
-However, there are four references to pre-Christian cultic structures that appear in Anglo-Saxon literary sources.
+No cultic building has survived from the early Anglo-Saxon period, nor does any contemporary illustration or even a clear description of such a structure.
+However, four references to pre-Christian cultic structures appear in Anglo-Saxon literary sources.
 Three of these can be found in Bede's Ecclesiastical History.
 One is a quotation from a letter written in 601 by Pope Gregory the Great to the Abbot Mellitus, in which he stated that Christian missionaries need not destroy "the temples of the idols" but that they should be sprinkled with holy water and converted into churches.
 A second reference to cultic spaces found in Bede appears in his discussion of Coifi, an influential English pagan priest for King Edwin of Northumbria, who – after converting to Christianity – cast a spear into the temple at Goodmanham and then burned it to the ground.
 The third account was a reference to a temple in which King Rædwald of East Anglia kept an altar to both the Christian God and another to "demons".
 Bede referred to these spaces using the Latin term fanum; he did not mention whether they were roofed or not, although he chose to use fanum over the Latin term templum, which would more clearly describe a roofed temple building.
 However, Bede probably never saw a pagan cultic space first hand, and was thus relying on literary sources for his understanding of what they looked like.

 Summarising the archaeological evidence, C. J. Arnold concluded that "the existence and nature of possible shrines remain intangible at present".
-The best known archaeological candidate for a building used in pre-Christian cultic practice is Building D2 at the Yeavering complex in Northumberland.
+The best known archaeological candidate for a building used in pre-Christian cultic practice is Building D2 at the Ad Gefrin royal villa complex at Yeavering in Northumberland.
 Inside the east door of the building was a pit filled with ox skulls, which have been interpreted as sacrificial deposits, while two post-holes inside the building have been interpreted as evidence for holding statues of the deities, and the building also showed no evidence of domestic usage, suggesting some special function.
 Blair suggested that the development of temple buildings in the late sixth and seventh centuries reflects the assimilation of Christian ideas.